 The most common symptom of chronic pancreatitis is long-standing pain in the middle of the abdomen.
 People with chronic pancreatitis might get repeated episodes of acute pancreatitis, where the pain gets worse.
 The pain may get worse with eating, drinking and drinking alcohol.

-People with chronic pancreatitis can have trouble digesting food, particularly fats, because of the lack of enzymes.
+People with chronic pancreatitis can have trouble digesting food, particularly fats, because of the lack of digestive juices.
 This can lead to diarrhoea, weight loss, vitamin and mineral deficiencies and loose, greasy, foul-smelling stools that are difficult to flush.
 There is usually a history of long term alcohol consumption.

 In severe cases, the pancreas may not produce enough insulin, leading to diabetes.